 How to add Multiple strokes to Photoshop custom shapes to give an edge to your designs

 The key thing is that it is a layer and the layer can have layer effects applied and key to that is the stroke feature.

-Select the layer and then go to the layer menu and select the layer effects menu and apply a stroke and you can set either to a solid color, pattern or gradient
+Select the layer and then go to the layer menu and select the layer effects menu and apply a stroke and you can set either to a solid color, pattern or gradient.

 This process can now be repeated, simply by converting the path again and again into a smart object (though clearly there are limits as you will see Photoshop get slower and slower processing all these additional smart objects).
 The only problem with this is the coarseness of the applied vector once you add too many or too large a size.

 For some objects, there is an easy option - simply duplicate the original path and then re-size and re-size (reducing the size and changing the layer style for each of the layers or perhaps the stroke added via the properties for the vector).
 You can then just use the group option in the layer menu to group the stroked objects together.
 Perhaps not such as elegant solution and definitely does not work well for all paths.

 In Illustrator, by default, you can only add one but you can select a shape and go to the appearance panel and then select the right side menu and add new stroke.
 You can repeat this multiple times but the same issue is hit where you have to get the width and the right order otherwise they will be hidden.

-You can find many other tutorials on the site such as how to combine Photoshop shape layers and how to create brushes using custom shapes and if you you want more about the Photoshop gradients there are tutorials such as how to use photoshop gradients in different image modes and how to create frame borders using Photoshop gradients (much the same approach for shapes as well) and how to create multiple contour designs with Photoshop gradients
+You can find many other tutorials on the site such as how to combine Photoshop shape layers / path operations and how to create brushes using custom shapes and if you you want more about the Photoshop gradients there are tutorials such as how to use photoshop gradients in different image modes and how to create frame borders using Photoshop gradients (much the same approach for shapes as well) and how to create multiple contour designs with Photoshop gradients